 Entries tagged as lightning

-adaptor Apple Watch astronomy battery belt case Bluetooth cable Canon EOS 450D Celestron NexStar 6SE cellphone charger dock earphone electricity GPS iOS IoT iPad mini iPhone 5 iPhone 6S Plus iPhone 7 JooN 2 Kiwi Fotos KF-8012N Micro-USB pen power plug smart plug socket Sony A5000 speaker telescope USB watch wire A1522 A1524 app Apple Store band barcode baseball boat box Busan butadon camera Celine Chung Fukuoka Hayun Chung hydrofoil iOS 10 iOS 9 iPhone 6 Plus iPhone 7 Plus iPhone X KT Lego museum Nintendo Wii Oband T2 Oxford Block park performance remote control restaurant running screen 2015 TB145 airplane Alhena Andromeda Anex ANH2-065 asteroid binoculars Bitgaram City Boötes Bode's Galaxy Bushnell 8x40 C/2013 R1 Lovejoy C/2014 Q2 Lovejoy Canon SX50 HS Ceres CHDK Cheomseongdae Chuseok Cigar Galaxy collimation comet constellation dwarf planet eclipse eyepiece flare focal reducer fog galaxy Gyeongju Heze HT-Mini v2 iOptron SkyTracker iOS 8 iPhone 4 iPhone 5S A1533 BEXCO chair clock exposition Geekbench house iPhone 3GS iPhone 4S KPX laser pointer office PeaceKeeper porcelains remote controlled helicopter repair replacement Series 2 A1530 A1549 A1586 barometer Focus Pixels Genmob iPad iPhone 5C iPhone 6 iPhone 6+ leather case LGU+ LTE Reachability screen protector SK Telecom VoLTE agriculture Ahn Cheol-soo air pump airport apple tree ball BHC bicycle Blade Runner 2049 blizzard book building Burger King bus Cajun Fries cake car cat CGV Chappie Chefs Pomo chicken chip chocolate cloud coffee coffee shop commute concert construction contamination Dazaifu demonstration Disney election electric elementary farm LG Prada 3.0 Seojun Electric smart meter Electron Street Gwangju LAN magnet printer watchOS 2 ISS Jupiter Leo Minor Lyra Mars MetOp-A Moon Naju nebula Nikon D3300 Orion planet Raynox DCR-1540PRO Samyang Polar 800mm satellite Saturn star Sun Europe Japan Korea O2E Smart Multi-Charger UK USA A1779 MITs-M4300 Swing Live Fest television watchOS 3 China Comic Life Crop-Size game image resizer lunar calendar OS X passcode Resize Image Resize Photo SimpleResize Simpsons: Tapped Out sound Domino's Pizza pizza Vega LTE-A 3DMark A1633 A1634 A1687 A1688 Cortex Camera FLIR One iPhone 6S Kraken Octane Apple Pay AT&T Canada Chungjang-ro cleaning COEX credit card debit card Ferris wheel Fukuoka Airport Gangnam 3D Touch artificial star fluorescent light Osaka SunSpider Touch ID travel Wesley Woo-Duk Hwang-Chung Venus bracelet electromagnet electronics kit fish playground toy arboretum broiled eels bulgogi cabinet candy dispenser cherry blossom chopped noodles rain monsoon pancakes satellite TV shower water SkyLife faucet kitchen SH-50 SKJ-60 Softrong coaxial cable EBS emergency EyeTV home run KBS KTV Mac mini news SBS summer Sung-Eun Kim computer cooler electric fan HDD keyboard lamp LED monitor Xbox aronia food truck juice KEPCO KTX smog snack train
+adaptor Apple Watch astronomy battery belt case Bluetooth cable Canon EOS 450D Celestron NexStar 6SE cellphone charger dock earphone electricity GPS iOS IoT iPad mini iPhone 5 iPhone 6S Plus iPhone 7 JooN 2 Kiwi Fotos KF-8012N Micro-USB pen power plug smart plug socket Sony A5000 speaker telescope USB watch wire A1522 A1524 app Apple Store band barcode baseball boat box Busan butadon camera Celine Chung Fukuoka Hayun Chung hydrofoil iOS 10 iOS 9 iPhone 6 Plus iPhone 7 Plus iPhone X KT Lego museum Nintendo Wii Oband T2 Oxford Block park performance remote control restaurant running screen 2015 TB145 airplane Alhena Andromeda Anex ANH2-065 asteroid binoculars Bitgaram City Boötes Bode's Galaxy Bushnell 8x40 C/2013 R1 Lovejoy C/2014 Q2 Lovejoy Canon SX50 HS Ceres CHDK Cheomseongdae Chuseok Cigar Galaxy collimation comet constellation dwarf planet eclipse eyepiece flare focal reducer fog galaxy Gyeongju Heze HT-Mini v2 iOptron SkyTracker iOS 8 iPhone 4 iPhone 5S A1533 BEXCO BIXPO car chair clock drone electric ESS exposition Geekbench house iPhone 3GS iPhone 4S KPX laser pointer office PeaceKeeper porcelains remote controlled helicopter A1530 A1549 A1586 barometer Focus Pixels Genmob iPad iPhone 5C iPhone 6 iPhone 6+ leather case LGU+ LTE Reachability screen protector SK Telecom VoLTE agriculture Ahn Cheol-soo air pump airport Apple Maps apple tree arcade bagel ball beverage BHC bicycle Blade Runner 2049 blizzard book building Burger King bus Cajun Fries cake cat CGV Chappie Chefs Pomo chicken chip chocolate cloud coffee coffee shop commute concert construction contamination Daiso Dazaifu demonstration Disney LG Prada 3.0 Seojun Electric smart meter Electron Street Gwangju LAN magnet printer watchOS 2 ISS Jupiter Leo Minor Lyra Mars MetOp-A Moon Naju nebula Nikon D3300 Orion planet Raynox DCR-1540PRO Samyang Polar 800mm satellite Saturn star Sun Europe Japan Korea O2E Smart Multi-Charger UK USA A1779 MITs-M4300 Series 2 Swing Live Fest television watchOS 3 China Comic Life Crop-Size game image resizer lunar calendar OS X passcode Resize Image Resize Photo SimpleResize Simpsons: Tapped Out sound Domino's Pizza pizza Vega LTE-A 3DMark A1633 A1634 A1687 A1688 Cortex Camera FLIR One iPhone 6S Kraken Octane Apple Pay AT&T Canada Chungjang-ro cleaning COEX credit card debit card Ferris wheel Fukuoka Airport Gangnam 3D Touch artificial star fluorescent light Osaka SunSpider Touch ID travel Wesley Woo-Duk Hwang-Chung Venus bracelet electromagnet electronics kit fish playground toy arboretum broiled eels bulgogi cabinet candy dispenser cherry blossom chopped noodles rain monsoon pancakes satellite TV shower water SkyLife faucet kitchen SH-50 SKJ-60 Softrong coaxial cable EBS election emergency EyeTV home run KBS KTV Mac mini news SBS summer Sung-Eun Kim computer cooler electric fan HDD keyboard lamp LED monitor Xbox aronia food truck juice KEPCO KTX smog snack train

 This summer is proving to be particularly lightning-prone around this area.
 About two weeks ago (July 14), a lightning strike set fire to an empty house near my home.
 This afternoon, between around 17:10 and 17:25, lightning was striking left and right every few seconds.
 The two photos you see here were taken at 17:18.
 As a result, the internet connection at my apartment complex was down for about an hour and a half (and subsequently this website was not accessible at the time), and a small village near the city experienced a power outage.